centau/ecr/docs/index.md

 features:
   - title: In Development
-    details: Do not use for production
+    details: Not recommended for production use.
 ---